 NOTE 1: The AUSF and the UDM are configured with Disaster Condition via OAM based on operator policy and the request by the government agencies.
 Based on this local configuration and/or the Disaster Roaming service indication, the AUSF can execute authentication of the UE, and the UDM can provides the subscription data for a Disaster Roaming service to the AMF and/or the SMF.

+In the case of core network failure, the AMF in the PLMN providing Disaster Roaming service determines that the Disaster Condition applies to core network failure and establishes PDU Session in local breakout by performing a DNN replacement based on local configuration.

+NOTE 2: How the AMF in the PLMN providing Disaster Roaming service determines that the Disaster Condition applies to core network failure is via OAM, and is out of scope of 3GPP.

+NOTE 3: Whether IMS voice can be supported with local breakout is based on operator agreement between the PLMN providing Disaster Roaming service and the PLMN with Disaster Condition.